Azizbek98/Small-Website-Layouts/company.md

 # Company-Project-2

-This is the Second HTML, CSS website layout converted from Figma.
+This is the second HTML, CSS website layout converted from Figma.

 - Created by: Samatov Azizbek